 5. Clean Gutters and Downspouts

 Falling leaves are bound to clog up your home’s draining system, so clearing out Mother Nature’s detritus is a definite chore to tackle before the snowfalls.
 The last thing you need is for freezing water to weigh down the gutters and damage the roof.
-Take a garden hose or pressure-washer and flush out leaves, needle, dirt, and debris from the gutters.
+Take a garden hose or pressure-washer and flush out leaves, needles, dirt, and debris from the gutters.
 Inspect chimney flashing, too.

 6. Weather-Tight Windows